Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Default Article Settings

-b) Other Comment Settings: These setting options decide the rules of the commenting process on your blog.
-For eg. you may set conditions like (i) Whether the commenting authors should/shouldn’t fill in their name and email ID before they can comment on your blog post (ii) Users must/must not be registered in order to comment on your blog posts (iii) Whether you want/don’t want to close the commenting option after the expiry of a certain number of days (iv) Setting up the levels for nested comments which means how many users can further comment on a particular comment which has already been done by some other user on the same blog post (v) How many top-level comments you want to show per page & (vi) The setting for comments to appear on your blog post (date-wise ascending or descending order).
+b) Other Comment Settings: These settings decide the rules of the commenting process on your blog.
+For, e.g. you may set conditions like (i) Whether the commenting authors should/shouldn’t fill in their name and email ID before they can comment on your blog post, (ii) Users must/must not be registered to comment on your blog posts (iii) Whether you want/don’t want to close the commenting option after the expiry of a certain number of days (iv) Setting up the levels for nested comments which means how many users can further comment on a particular comment which has already been done by some other user on the same blog post (v) How many top-level comments you want to show per page & (vi) The setting for comments to appear on your blog post (date-wise ascending or descending order).

 Other Comment Settings